octokit/discussions/docs/README.md

 - Help maintain an Octokit SDK that strives to meet all the requirements
 - Acknowledge all opened Issues and Pull Requests within 72 hours
 - Implement support for all improvements and new features by launch day
+- Occasionally take time off
-- Let your GitHub buddy know when you are going to be unavailable so they can take over your duties.
+- Let your GitHub buddy know when you are going to be unavailable so they can take over your duties
 - Be a classy representative of GitHub

 The GitHub employee is expected to: